upslp-teoriacomputacional/181086/Turing Machine/README.md

 What i did was essentially try to do everything manually.
 Except it doesn't work with some tapes.
 I couldn't solve this, and i don't think i have enough time to try to implement a solution.

 Since it's not entirely based on the one i was asked to base my work on, i don't know if its valid.

+As it might not work entirely i should at least explain what i was going for...
+I was trying to replicate the whole set of rules using conditional structures moving manually the tape and changing the values i had to change.

 ## Information